erick-rivas/django-reference/domain/tests/__guides.md

 # Tests

-Represents the cases to test domain methods (business logic)
+Represents the domain methods test cases

 ## Table of content